Save Money and Time with our Florida Travel Tips

 Florida may have more fun and accessible historical sites than any state in the union.
 From the early settlements in the 1500s to the battles between the French, Spanish, British and American forces for the next 350 years, to the wars with Native Americans and the Civil War division in the 1800s.

 There are thousands of historical sites, forts, preserved homes and inexpensive museums throughout Florida.
 Most document man’s foraging and surviving in the wild and savagely hostile territory once called La Florida by Spanish explorers.

 Many historical sites are free and others are open at a very low cost to visitors.
 There is an app you can download called History Here that gives you a list of historical sites near your location.

-Travel Tips in Florida are brought to you by Florida Travel Log.
+Florida Travel Tips are brought to you by Florida Travel Blog.
 Where in Florida can we take you today!